energymon/energymon/README.md

 This project uses CMake.

-To build the libraries with the dummy implementation as the default, run:
+By default, all libraries will be built, with `dummy` as the `energymon-default` implementation:

 ``` sh
 mkdir _build